evanyfyang/evanyfyang.github.io/_pages/about.md

   - /about.html
 ---

-I am a MSc student at the Department of Computer Science and Technology at Harbin Institute of Technology (Shenzhen).
-My researches focus on sentiment analysis and natural language processing.
+I am currently a MSc student at the Department of Computer Science and Technology at Harbin Institute of Technology (Shenzhen).
+My research focuses on sentiment analysis, natural language processing, and deep learning.